-3. There are four different ways to program the Normal/Bypass code and door chime:
+There are four different ways to program the Normal/Bypass code and door chime.

-Disable both Bypass code and the door chime.
-Enter the code 0000.
+Enter the code 0000 to disable both Bypass code and the door chime.

-Disable Bypass code and enable the door chime.
-Enter the code 0001.
+Enter the code 0001 to disable the Bypass code and enable the door chime.

-Enable Bypass code and disable the door chime.
-Enter any code ending with 0.
+Enter any code ending with 0 to enable the Bypass code and disable the door chime.

-Enable Bypass code and enable the door chime.
-Enter a code not ending with 0.
+Enter a code not ending with 0 to enable the Bypass code and enable the door chime.

-Setting Fail Safe/Secure Operation, Tamper Siren 5.9.8 and Lock Strike Release Time
+5.9.8 Setting Fail Safe/Secure Operation, Tamper Siren and Lock Strike Release Time

-The default value is 0004, which corresponds to Fail Secure operation, no siren, and 4-seconds Lock Strike release time.
+The default value is 0004, which corresponds to Fail Secure operation, no siren, and a 4-second Lock Strike release time.